 Tethering is useful when you’re somewhere where and don’t have Wi-Fi access, do have cellular data access, and want to do something on your computer instead of your phone.
 But you may pay extra for the convenience.

 Will It Cost Money?

-It’s possible to get around these restrictions by installing and using a third-party tethering app, or if you’re rooted, unblocking Android’s built-in tethering app.
-However, your carrier may notice you’re tethering anyway — they can tell because web traffic from your laptop looks different from web traffic from your mobile phone — and they may helpfully add a tethering plan to your account, charging you the standard tethering fee.
-If you’re lucky, they may not notice — just don’t be surprised if they make you pay the tethering fee.
+It’s possible to get around these restrictions by installing and using a third-party tethering app, or if you’re rooted, unblocking Android’s built-in tethering feature.
+However, your carrier may notice you’re tethering anyway — they can tell because web traffic from your laptop looks different from web traffic from your mobile phone—and they may helpfully add a tethering plan to your account, charging you the standard tethering fee.
+If you’re lucky, they may not notice, just don’t be surprised if they make you pay the tethering fee.